facelessuser/coloraide/docs/src/markdown/average.md

 Color.average(['white', 'color(srgb 0 0 1)'], space='hsl')
 ```

-Implied achromatic hues are only considered undefined if `powerless` is enabled.
-This is similar to how interpolation
+When averaging hues in a polar space, implied achromatic hues are also treated as undefined as counting such hues would
-works.
-By default, explicitly defined hues are respected if working directly in the averaging color space.
+distort the average in a non-meaniful way.

 ```py play
 Color.average(['hsl(30 0 100)', 'hsl(240 100 50 / 1)'], space='hsl')